-Housing & Support Services will work closely with BHRS providers in attracting eligible potential tenants.
+Housing & Support Services will work closely with BHRS providers including our Full Service treatment teams in attracting eligible potential tenants.
 Referrals will be sought by a variety of outreach strategies to engage individuals from unserved or underserved ethnic communities and other diverse populations.

-For initial rent-up, Housing & Supports Service will put together a priority list from their existing Transitional Housing and/or Permanent Supportive Housing wait list approximately 6-8 months prior to completion of construction.
-Individuals who are on the waiting list will have the option of moving into the complex or continue on the wait list in their current position on the list.
+For initial rent-up, Housing & Supports Service will put together a priority list from their existing Transitional Housing and/or Permanent Supportive Housing waitlist approximately six to eight months prior to completion of rehabilitation.
+Individuals who are on the waitlist will have the option of moving into the complex or continue on the waitlist in their current position on the list.